 - Use your customer data to identify your greatest opportunities and threats.
 Hold back enough budget to send the right messages/offers to the right customers to get that incremental behaviour you want.

 - Note: the base offer is NOT what generates loyalty; it is merely the bribe to get your customers to use the card and share information.
-If you spend too much on the base offer, you are turning your program back into mass marketing.
+If you spend too much on the base offer, you turn your program back into mass marketing.

 - Get more out of less spending on your base offer by creating/using a currency that your customers value.
 For example, in one loyalty program, we found that a significant proportion of our members would rather have one of our points (which cost us just over 2%) than a 10% discount!
 Cash isn’t always the answer.